 This retail statement sounds like traditional marketing, but functionally it is not.
 When you first hear about “Retail” and “Marketing”, your brain may immediately puts them in the same category.
 However, these two words have their own distinct meaning due to their different performance.
 So, how do they differ?

 The difference between “Retail” and “Marketing”

-“Retail” is the process of selling in-store, starting by purchasing of products from major manufacturers or wholesalers and resale to the end consumer.
+“Retail” is the process of selling in-store, starting by purchasing products from major manufacturers or wholesalers and resale to the end consumer.
 Revenue is converted directly by the moment consumers decide to buy the product through all the showing factors around, in a defined distance.

 On the other side, “Marketing” is the process of selling in-word, by spreading awareness of the brand.
-Revenue is converted indirectly through leaflets, banners, emails, social media channels or product introducing events, in a wide distance.
+Revenue is converted indirectly through leaflets, banners, emails, social media channels, or product introducing events, in a wide distance.

 Another remarkable distinction is their different performance stage.
 Specifically, traditional marketing comes on the first stage to do the task of brand identity and consumer’s product absorbing process.
 After that, retail marketing will take care the rest part of the flow by displaying the real goods in the most persuasive ways and delivering significant service to bright out best shopping experience to consumers then finally close the deal.

 Despite having different functions, both retail and marketing are on the same purpose of creating connecting rope between goods and consumer.
 Theoretically, retail could exist without marketing, in case it could attract people by appearance, price or location when they wander into the store with no prior knowledge of the brand - But this way wouldn’t bring the business to further success.